bioinfomochsl/ICRMax/docs/index.rst

 How ICRmax works
 ==================================
-ICRmax was developed with a set of strict filters for repetitive regions of the genome and inter-tumor comparison to eliminate false positive events.
+ICRmax was developed with a set of strict filters to eliminate false positive ICR events.
 The pipeline is able to remove most cases of non-somatic events without the need for sequencing the matched normal genome for each sample.

 Benefits
 ==================================